How will I benefit from participating in a clinical trial?

 - Visit the Trials now recruiting section of our website, then click on the area of the body that applies to you.

 - Our current open trials are listed under each section.
-As you visit each trial page, you can click on the 'Current Participating Centres' pdf to find the closest cancer treatment centre to you that is participating in the study.
+As you visit each trial page, you can click on 'Current Participating Centres' to find the closest cancer treatment centre to you that is participating in the study.

 Many patients choose to participate in clinical trials for the following main reasons: